enchant - Man Page

 Sharing Personal Word Lists Between Spell-Checkers

-Some applications use Hunspell or Nuspell, but store the personal word list under another name or in another location.
-Firefox is one example.
+Some applications use Hunspell or Nuspell, but store the personal word list under another name or in another location; Firefox and Thunderbird do this.
 Firefox also seems to reorder its word list when updating it; again, this is OK, as the result is still in the same format.
-Anonther example is Thunderbird.

 To share word lists with Enchant, find the other spelling checker’s word list file, e.g. ~/.hunspell_fr_FR or ~/.config/nuspell/fr_FR, and merge it with the corresponding Enchant file, in this case ~/.config/enchant/fr_FR.dic.
 Use the following command, replacing ENCHANT-DICT and OTHER-DICT with the corresponding dictionary file names: